DIY – Cinnamon Chips

 *Sigh*…

-My son loves Dunkin Donuts cinnamon swirl muffins.
-Two mornings a week I buy the kid a muffin on his way to school.
-As I hand him the muffin he shoots me a googly eyed look, and words of gratitude – Usually something along the lines of; “Yeah, baby – I got my muffin!”
+My son used to looooove Dunkin Donuts cinnamon swirl muffins.
+Two mornings a week I’d buy the kid a muffin on his way to school.
+As I handed him the muffin he’d shoot me a googly eyed look, along with words of gratitude – Usually something along the lines of; “Yeah, baby – I got my muffin!”

-That’s 11 year old gratitude… I take what I can get.
+That’s was 11 year old gratitude… I took it gladly.

-One day last week he looks at me and says; “Ma, you need to learn how to make these”…
+The one day, following weeks of Dunkin Donut muffins he turns to me and says; “Ma, you need to learn how to make these!”.

 *Sigh*…

-It never fails… Those mofos always eat something – Then request I replicate, make it better, or put my touch on it… Basically, it’s so they don’t have to go further than the cookie jar or the cake stand.
+It never fails… Those mofos always eat something, then request I replicate or put my touch on it… Basically, it’s so they don’t have to go further than the cookie jar or the cake stand.

 Lazy mofos…